 Many current IAS officers have cleared the exam in its first go.

-Roman Saini, Shrushti Jayant Deshmukh, Ankur Garg, etc., these are some of the famous names who cracked the IAS exam in their first attempt, to know more about their journey and success stories check out the links below.
+Roman Saini, Shrushti Jayant Deshmukh, Ankur Garg, etc., are some of the famous names who cracked the IAS exam on their first attempt, to know more about their journey and success stories check out the links below.

 Best topper strategies to crack UPSC in the first attempt.

 At the beginning of your preparation try to sort out your suitable timings and note down the things to do.

 Prepare a to-do list of all the things you have to prepare, like completing the NCERT, reading newspapers, going through magazines, and keeping track of the updates.

 Make a realistic timetable that can be followed with at least 6 hours of sleep and 10-12 hours devoted to studies.

 Wisely plan every month and week’s work.

 Schedule weekly and daily goals and try to complete them at any cost, even if you have to do overtime because backlogs are the biggest enemy in your preparation.

 Try not to refer to more than 2 sources for a single subject